ConservationInternational/cplus-plugin/docs/user/manual/step-3.md

 - The extents are based on the user-defined extents specified in Step 1.

 ![NPV directory](./img/step3-7.png)

-9. **Cancel Button:** Click on the cancel button to cancel the adding NPV.

 ## Priority Weighted Layers Editor dialog